netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>enable</b></td>
         <td>boolean</td>
         <td>
-          enable storing flows to Loki.
+          Set `enable` to `true` to store flows in Loki.
 It is required for the OpenShift Console plugin installation.<br/>
           <br/>
             <i>Default</i>: true<br/>
         </td>